 - Trimester 3: Letter Names, Letter Sounds, Nonsense Words

-Composite scores for grade 1 are calculated for each trimester as follows:
+Grade 1 assessments for each trimester as follows:

 - Trimester 1: Letter Sounds, Nonsense Words